 The right software can be revolutionary for a business.

-Take Digital Asset Management, for example: in an increasingly crowded marketplace, the demand for rich media is growing as a means of standing out from the competition.
+Take Digital Asset Management, for example: in an increasingly crowded marketplace, the demand for rich media is growing.
+It’s how you stand out from the competition.
 With the demand for digital assets has come a need for modern systems that can effectively manage and help organisations get the most from their content.

-As a manager, discovery of a solution that resolves a recurring challenge can feel like the holy grail.
+As a manager, finding a solution that resolves a recurring challenge can feel like the holy grail.
 Yet, when communicating the benefits to senior stakeholders, managers are often met with reluctancy to adopt new software across the business.

 Despite the system’s merit, conversations stall and the idea inevitably abandoned.

-“We’re focusing resource on another project right now,” or the dreaded “it’s been parked.”
+“We’re focusing resource on another project right now.”

 In other words – buy-in from senior stakeholders can only be attained with a compelling business case.